 Laboratory Animal Exposure Risk Assessment Program (LAERAP)

-The University of Maryland School of Medicine is committed to providing a safe working environment for all personnel, including individuals handling research animals.
+The University of Maryland Baltimore is committed to providing a safe working environment for all personnel, including individuals handling research animals.
 The LAERAP is designed to assess the risk for personnel involved in the direct care of laboratory animals and their living quarters as well as those individuals who have both direct and indirect contact with animals (live or dead), their viable tissues, body fluids, or wastes.

 The LAERAP is also designed to convey relevant information on the risk associated with the laboratory animal environment including physical injuries, allergens, zoonotic diseases, and hazardous agents.
 The LAERAP consists of completing a web-based, medical, health questionnaire and reviewing of the Occupational Health & Safety for Personnel with Laboratory Animal Contact.